mrmekon/connectr/README.md

 * Add a Redirect URI: <em>http://127.0.0.1:5432</em>
 * Copy your <em>Client ID</em> and <em>Client Secret</em> to `connectr.ini` (see below).

+### Mac Touch Bar interface

+#### Setup
+* Be sure the "Control Strip" is enabled in the Keyboard section of System Preferences, under `Touch Bar shows`.
+* Press the Connectr icon in the Control Strip to expand it.
+It will stay expanded until you press the `x` button on the left side.
+* The Control Strip only supports 4 icons, and stacks all new ones on the left-most icon.
+If the Connectr icon is missing, it may be hidden "under" another icon.
+You can keep clicking the left-most icon to open them all.

+#### Controls
+* Double-tap the track title to rotate through modes:
+ * Track and Artist
+ * Track
+ * Artist
+* To quick-save a track, swipe right on track title until a box is drawn around it and release.
+Configure quick-save in `connectr.ini` first.

 ### Configuration file (connectr.ini) format

 **Note:** connectr uses `~/.connectr.ini` if it exists.
 If it does _not_ exist, connectr will fallback to trying `connectr.ini` in the directory it is run from.
 A template is provided in `connectr.ini.in`.